Landmarks and Historic Districts

 - A number of incentives are available for locally designated properties.
 See the Incentives page for more information.

-In August 2019, the Historic Preservation team began creating pages for each property that receives an application* for Individual Landmark Designation, when the application is first scheduled to be heard by the Landmarks Board (the application’s Initiation Hearing).
+In August 2019, the Historic Preservation team began creating pages for each property that receives an application* for Individual Landmark Designation, after the application is first heard by the Landmarks Board (the application’s Initiation Hearing if the applicant is not the owner; the Designation Hearing if the applicant is the owner).
 This is a way to follow the process of Landmark Designation.
 Applications for properties do not always result in the property becoming Landmarked, but by visiting these pages you can become involved in the process and email us your comments about the nomination.

 *Per 9-11-3 B.R.C 1981 Designations or amendments to an individual landmark or historic district may be initiated by: (1) Resolution of the city council or the landmarks board; (2) The application of all owners of the properties proposed for designation or their authorized agents; (3) The application of a group of property owners, with the consent of a minimum of twenty-five present of the properties which constitute building sites within the proposed historic district; or (4) Application of any historic preservation organization.